shirish93/shirish93.github.io/_ideas/2024-03-15-student-clean-project.md

 - Analysis of health indicators such as respiratory and water‑borne illnesses.

-Local governments, businesses, and community members cano join the initiative to improve public hygiene, protect health, and enhance the city’s quality of life.
+Local governments, businesses, and community members cano join the initiative to improve public hygiene, protect health, and improve the city’s quality of life.